 Set this option to Off to turn the Num Lock key off when the computer is booted so you can use the arrow keys on both the numeric keypad and the keyboard.
-The settings are On or Off.
-The default settings are on.
+The setting is On or Off.
+The default setting is on.